 4. Offers tax support for full-time, part-time, remote, and contract workers

 Depending on what kind of workers you have, you may be required to submit payroll reports, W-2s, 1099-NEC forms, and other documents to a number of tax agencies throughout the year.
 Companies with remote employees or additional income reporting requirements have other guidelines to follow as well.

 The best payroll software gathers all of this information and submits it to the proper authorities on a timely basis.
 Determine what your industry and company requires from a payroll solution, and choose the software that best fits your needs.

 5. Integrates with your finance and HR stack

 Payroll management software that doesn’t integrate with the other tools in your tech lineup will slow your team down, increase the potential for errors, and ultimately prevent you from getting an accurate look at your company’s health.

 For a streamlined back office experience for your business, make sure the tool you choose offers API integrations for your existing finance automation and HR software.

-5 best payroll software for startups and small businesses
+5 best payroll providers for small businesses

 With the above features in mind, where should you start your search?